eayin2/plot_calculator/README.md

 # Description of plot_calculator
-Facilitates to calculate and plot with sympy, numpy, scipy and matplotlib by using presettings.
-Example commands in `help()` and `help_plot()` help to recall the right commands for calculation and plotting graphs.
+Calculation enviroment in Python's interactive console, facilitating calculation and plotting with sympy, numpy, scipy and matplotlib with subjective function imports, a small wrapper around matplotlib and examples at hand.

+Use `help_calc()` and `help_plot()` within the interactive calculation console to recall the functions and to see examples.

 # Installation with pypoetry
 `poetry install`